rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **log_parasite_density** (double) : the log density of the parasite to be imported.

 ### introduce_mutant_event
-(*Version 4.1.1*) On the specified date, find infected individuals and force the parasite genotype from the given wild type to mutation specified (e.g., C580 to 580Y).
+On the specified date, find infected individuals and force the parasite genotype from the given wild type to mutation specified (e.g., C580 to 580Y).
 This operation will fill the difference between the input fraction and the current frequency of the genotype in the population. **Note** that while this is a one time event, it is recommended that the event be invoked multiple times prior to any policy interventions acting upon a given mutation frequency.

 ```YAML
 events: